jamiepowerTUD/DemoSoftwareQuality/README.md

 By defining an effort metric, we can also calculate the velocity of our sprints by comparing the total number of units achieved by the number of sprints completed.
 If our project went as expected we should observe a velocity of 3 (46 / 3).
 Velocity acts as a feedback mechanism
-for teams by giving them a tangible measure of progress, it is expected so be slightly volatile but a well-organised team should expect an average downward trend of 10% when being examined on a burndown chart.
+for teams by giving them a tangible measure of progress, it is expected so be slightly volatile, but a well-organised team should expect an average downward trend of 10% when being examined on a burndown chart.